The logo of the baRUNNER website.

 Joining the British Airways Athletics Club

-Print off, fill in and mail the membership form to the membership secretary at the address on the form including a cheque to cover your initial year's membership.
-Optionally you may also fill in an annual membership direct debit form and the instructions for your bank.
+Print off, fill in and mail the membership form to the membership secretary at the address on the form and include a cheque to cover your initial year's membership (or notify the secretary of an electronic bank transfer).
 Membership will start once your membership fee has been processed.

 Full Index